-During the three months ended March 31, 2017 we declared and paid cash dividends of \$0.13 per share of common stock, or \$105 million.
+On May 18, 2017, the Board announced plans to increase the quarterly dividend to \$0.15 per share commencing in the third quarter of 2017.
 The declaration and payment of future dividends to holders of our common stock will be at the discretion of the Board and will depend on many factors, including the financial condition, earnings, capital and liquidity requirements of us and the Bank, regulatory restrictions, corporate law and contractual restrictions and other factors that our Board of Directors deems relevant.
 In addition, banking laws and regulations and our banking regulators may limit our ability to pay dividends and make repurchases of our stock.
-For a discussion of regulatory restrictions on our and the Bank's ability to pay dividends and repurchase stock, see "Risk Factors-Risks Relating to Regulation-Synchrony is subject to restrictions that limit its ability to pay dividends and repurchase its common stock; the Bank is subject to restrictions that limit its ability to pay dividends, repurchase its common stock or make payments on its indebtedness" in our 2016 Form 10-K.
+For a discussion of regulatory restrictions on our and the Bank's ability to pay dividends and repurchase stock, see "Risk Factors-Risks Relating to Regulation-Synchrony is subject to restrictions that limit its ability to pay dividends to Synchrony, which could limit

+Synchrony's ability to pay dividends, repurchase its common stock or make payments on its indebtedness" in our 2016 Form 10-K.